China tries to calm markets by pledging support for economy

 Hong Kong-traded shares in Alibaba jumped 25.8%.
 Tencent Holdings, operator of the popular WeChat message service, surged 23%.
 Livestreaming site Kuaishou Technology added nearly 34%.

-Xi’s government has promised to support entrepreneurs who create China’s new jobs and wealth.
-But companies and investors are uneasy following a spate of anti-monopoly and data security investigations, multimillion-dollar fines and public criticism of internet companies.
+The economy also is encumbered by anti-coronavirus measures that shut down the southern business center of Shenzhen and other cities, raising the risk of disruptions of manufacturing and trade.

+China’s No. 2 leader, Premier Li Keqiang, said last week the government hopes to generate as many as 13 million new job s this year but faces “many difficulties and challenges.”
+Forecasters say the ruling party is likely to struggle to meet its official 5.5% economic growth target, the lowest since the 1990s.

-More broadly, world markets are in a particularly volatile state given the uncertainties brought by Russia’s invasion of Ukraine, which has pushed commodity prices sharply higher and raised risks of still more disruptions to trade at a time when economies are just beginning to recover from the pandemic.
+Abroad, Russia’s attack on Ukraine has pushed up oil and other commodity prices and raised the risk of more snags for trade at a time when economies are recovering from the pandemic.

-The meeting of the Cabinet’s financial stability committee promised to “propose supporting measures” for the real estate market, Xinhua said, though it gave no details of possible initiatives.
+The meeting of the Cabinet’s financial stability committee promised to “propose supporting measures” for real estate, Xinhua said.
+It gave no details of possible initiatives.

-Housing sales and construction, industries that support millions of jobs, plunged last year after Beijing’s debt crackdown.
-The government has tried to revive demand by telling banks to lend more to home buyers, but economists say Beijing is moving cautiously to avoid igniting a rise in housing costs and debt.
+Housing sales and construction, industries that support millions of jobs, plunged last year.
+The government has tried to revive demand by telling banks to lend more to home buyers, but economists say Beijing is moving cautiously to avoid igniting a surge in housing costs and debt.

-The agency that regulates Chinese banks and insurers promised in a separate announcement to encourage lenders to “support development of the real economy” by maintaining moderate loan growth.
+In a separate statement, the agency that regulates Chinese banks and insurers promised to encourage lenders to “support development of the real economy” by maintaining moderate loan growth.

 It promised to support “healthy development” of real estate while repeating the official slogan that housing is “for living, not for speculation.”